 The presence of prior insurance will always result in a more favorable rating on a policy.
 Certain insurance companies may even require their new customers to have a minimum length of continuous prior insurance to qualify.

 If you are driving an average of 650 miles a month or less than 8,000 miles annually, you are a great candidate for the Pay-Per-Mile policy.

 Our recommendation is to ask your insurance agent to provide a comparison breakdown using 3 different mileage scenarios:

 This way you can have a better idea of what your Pay-Per-Mile premium might be including fluctuations in miles driven.
 It is especially useful if your premium is near the breakeven point compared to traditional insurance.

-The insurance program we offer has the flexibility of toggling back and forth between traditional insurance and Pay-Per-Mile.
-So if your driving habits or working situations have changed, you can easily switch back to the traditional policy and vice-versa.
+So if your driving habits or work situation have changed, we can help you to easily switch back to the traditional policy and vice-versa.

 In order for insurance companies to accurately determine the number of miles driven, you are required to install a secured device into OBD-II (On-Board Diagnostic II) port for each of your cars enrolled in the Pay-Per-Mile policy.
 All cars built after January 1996 are equipped with an OBD II port.

 The OBD II port is usually found under the bottom left area of your dashboard and beneath the steering wheel column.